• Home

 Catholic Church

-Antiphonary appears to have contemporary binding, possibly of pigskin, over beveled wooden boards, blind-stamped with heavy metal corner pieces, and five large metal bosses on each cover with elaborate pierced surrounds, nails, and remnants of leather clasps with metal catches.
+Antiphonal appears to have contemporary binding over beveled wooden boards, blind-stamped with heavy metal corner pieces, and five large metal bosses on each cover with elaborate pierced surrounds, nails, and remnants of leather clasps with metal catches.
 One clasp remains intact.
+Spine has remains of a handwritten paper label.
+Extensive physical evidence remains of past damage including wormholes, stains, and cockling, as well as repairs, such as adhesive residue and sewn tears.

 Rubrics and calligraphic initials in red, blue, black and green.
 Some initials are geometrically patterned or filled with yellow and black.
 Some large initials are elaborately decorated with red margin pen flourishes.
 Antiphons written on end papers and glued to cover boards.
 Original vellum thumb tags.